epfl-ada/ada-2024-project-spaghetti-raclette-tangyuan-horizon-nexus/README.md

 *We explored VADER and DistilBERT for sentiment analysis and ultimately chose VADER for its efficiency and suitability with sentence-level plot summaries.*

 1. **Sentence Segmentation & Sentiment Scoring (completed)**:
-   - Each plot summary was segmented into sentences, and VADER was applied to score each sentence, creating an emotional trajectory for each movie.
+   - Each plot summary was segmented into sentences, and VADER was applied to score each sentence.
+This will allow us to compute an emotional trajectory for each movie.
+(Same goes for DistilBERT)

 2. **Planned Analysis (to do)**:
    - **Success Correlation Analysis**: Investigate how sentiment patterns (e.g., variability, peaks) correlate with movie success metrics.